- Home

 How can I plan for care costs?

 Sadly, many people spend their final years in poor health, which means they need to find the money to pay for long-term care.
-To be eligible for help paying for care, you’ll need to have less than £23,250 in savings, including any income, benefits or pension.
+Under current rules, to be eligible for help paying for care, you’ll need to have less than £23,250 in savings, including any income, benefits or pension.
 This means that most of us will pay for our own care costs, but fortunately, there are a growing number of ways to do this, from pension income to downsizing, equity release (see above) and deferred payment arrangements.
 Read more in our guide How to pay for long-term care.

 Guy says: “It’s important to consider possible care home costs, as part of your retirement planning.
 The average nursing home now costs around £61,000 each year so two-years in a care home could cost around £122,000, although cost of care in the home is usually cheaper.